secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/webcasts/index.html.md

 ### Switching ON24 Webcasts to On-Demand
 {: #on24-ondemand-switch} <!-- DO NOT CHANGE THIS ANCHOR -->

 ON24 will automatically convert the video to on-demand in the ON24 platform.
 The steps below allow us to further leverage the webcast in Pathfactory.
+If you are going to drive to On24 directly for On-demand viewing (such as for large corporate events), skip to the instructions below starting at `Using On24 for On-Demand Viewing`.

 1. **Vimeo**: vimeo provides an ads free user expierence, therefore should be primary video platform used for on-demand recording uploads.
 To request an upload, open [an issue](https://gitlab.com/gitlab-com/marketing/inbound-marketing/global-content/digital-production/-/issues/new?issuable_template=upload-request) with Digital Production Team.
 1. **YouTube**: upload the recording to our main GitLab channel: